 A.The Society for the Prevention of Cruelty to Animals (SPCA) for Monterey County is your independent, local animal welfare agency.
 We are not a chapter of any other SPCA nor do we have a national parent organization.
 All donations stay right here to help animals in need in our community.

 A.The SPCA is a large organization with many goals.
 We are the heart of animal rescue in Monterey County since 1905, providing services to pets, wildlife, and people in need.
 Thanks to our progressive services to the community, the SPCA has not euthanized a healthy dog or cat since 2008.
 Now we are focused on ending the euthanasia of dogs and cats with treatable or manageable conditions.
-While we often provide lifesaving surgery for pets who come to us with serious injuries,, provide training to shelter pets (and at-risk youth) with our Take the Lead program, provide incredible enrichments to pets in our care, and never put time limits on adoptable pets doing well in the shelter environment, we continue to work to find a home for every pet that has a treatable or manageable illness or behavior issue.
-We are also working with the Coalition of Companion Animals to reduce euthanasia county-wide.
+While we often provide lifesaving surgery for pets who come to us with serious injuries,, provide training to shelter pets through our TLC and Ruff Start programs, provide incredible enrichments to pets in our care, and never put time limits on adoptable pets doing well in the shelter environment, we continue to work to find a home for every pet that has a treatable or manageable illness or behavior issue.

 With your help, we can make this happen.
 This is possible by increasing adoptions, offering professional low-cost spay and neuter surgeries, having a robust, caring, and dedicated volunteer program, providing community outreach, offering training classes and a free behavior helpline to keep pets in homes, providing free pet meals to housebound pet owners, and your compassionate support.